brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 We will look at two different models, so just pick one based on your level of expertise and field of interest:
 1. the small variant of the GPT2 model, introduced in [Building a GPT model from scratch]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), will be detailed in section [GPTlite on LibTorch C++](#gptlite-model).
 This is a complex example that is specific to the use case of large language models;
-2. a simple Deep Neural Network of arbitrary width and depth, in section [Benchmark Model on LibTorch c++](#benchmark-model).
-This is used to benchmark our metrics on models of varying depths and widths, and is for those interested on performance modeling, ML engineering, and the C++/Python/TorchScript comparison.
+2. a simple Deep Neural Network of arbitrary width and depth, in section [Benchmark Model on LibTorch C++](#benchmark-model).
+This will be used to benchmark our metrics on models of varying depths and widths, and it is meant for those interested on performance modeling, ML engineering, and the C++/Python/TorchScript comparison.

 {: style="text-align:center; font-size: small;"}
 <img width="20%" height="20%" src="/assets/GPT-lite/gpt_lite_compact.png"/>